On the Consistency of Graph-based Bayesian Learning and the Scalability of Sampling Algorithms: Numerical Study

 Here we complement the theory by studying the effect that various model parameters have in the accurate approximation of continuum posteriors by graph posteriors.
 We emphasize that the continuum posteriors serve as a gold standard for our learning problem: graph posteriors built with appropriate choices of connectivity $\varepsilon$ result in good approximations to continuum posteriors; however, reconstruction of the unknown function $u^\dagger$ is \emph{not} accurate if the data is not informative enough.
 In such case, MAPs constructed with graph or continuum posteriors may be far from $u^\dagger.$

-In all the figures involving graph-posterior means, these are represented by using a $k$-NN interpolant, as defined in equation \eqref{def:I}, with $k=4.$ Figure \ref{fig:Draws From Discrete Prior} shows a graph-prior draw represented in the point cloud (left), and the associated $4$-NN interpolant (right).
-All the plots have been obtained using the (graph) pCN algorithm.
+All graph-posterior means in the figures are represented using a $k$-NN interpolation map, as defined in equation \eqref{def:I}, with $k=4.$ The posterior means, discrete and continuum, have been obtained using the appropriate pCN algorithm.
 The pCN algorithm was run for $10^5$ iterations, and the last $10^4$ samples were used to compute quantities of interest (e.g means and variances).
+Figure \ref{fig:Draws From Discrete Prior} shows a graph-prior draw represented in the point cloud (left), and the associated $4$-NN interpolant (right).

 Figure \ref{fig:Discrete Posterior Differences} shows graph and continuum posteriors with $t=0,$ $t=0.1,$ and $t=0.3.$ For these plots, a suitable choice of graph connectivity $\varepsilon$ was taken.
 In all three cases we see remarkable similarity between the graph and continuum posterior means.
 However, recovery of the initial condition with $t=0.3$ is unsuccessful: the data does not contain enough information to accurately reconstruct $u^\dagger$.
-Figure \ref{fig:Discrete Posterior Differences, epsilon} shows graph-posterior means computed in the regime of the first row of Figure \ref{fig:Discrete Posterior Differences} using the three graphs in Figure \ref{fig:graphs}.
+Figure \ref{fig:Discrete Posterior Differences Epsilon} shows graph-posterior means computed in the regime of the first row of Figure \ref{fig:Discrete Posterior Differences} using the three graphs in Figure \ref{fig:graphs}.
 Note that the spectra of the associated graph-Laplacians is represented in Figure \ref{fig:Laplacian Spectrum}.
 It is clear that inappropriate choice of $\varepsilon$ leads to poor approximation of the continuum posterior, and here also to poor recovery of the initial condition $u^\dagger.$ This is unsurprising in view of the dramatic effect of the choice of $\varepsilon$ in the approximation properties of the spectrum of the spherical Laplacian, as shown in Figure \ref{fig:Laplacian Spectrum}.
-Note that while the numerical results are outside the asymptotic regime ($n=1000$ throughout), they illustrate the role of $\varepsilon.$ Theorem \ref{th:interpolant} establishes appropriate scalings for successful graph-learning in the large $n$ asymptotic.
+Note that while the numerical results are outside the asymptotic regime ($n=1000$ throughout), they illustrate the role of $\varepsilon.$ Theorem \ref{th:interpolant} establishes appropriate scalings for successful graph-learning in the large $n$ asymptotic setting.